Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

 \subsection{Applications}

 We will now discuss some applications of this operator amplification technique which allows us to improve other pseudorandom objects.
-All the "pseudorandom" objects below are expanders (with various stronger properties).
-For all, we amplify their spectral bound to almost Ramanujan.
-We stress that our amplification preserves the underlying structure, and so produces another object with the same properties.
+All the "pseudorandom" objects below are expanders (with various {structural} properties), and for each of these, we amplify their spectral bound to almost Ramanujan.
+We stress that our amplification preserves the underlying structure and therefore, produces another object with the same properties.
 Precise definitions of these objects will be given in~\cref{sec:appl}.

 \paragraph*{Quantum Expanders} Roughly speaking, a quantum expander is an operator defined by $d$ complex matrices, whose (linear) action on quantum states has a constant spectral gap.
 Quantum expanders were defined in \cite{AS04, BAST08, Hastings07b}, and Hastings~\cite{Hastings07} showed that the Ramanujan bound also applies to them.
 Existing explicit constructions are far from the Ramanujan bound.
 In~\cite{Harrow07}, Harrow gave a generic construction using expanding Cayley graphs which is explicit if the group has a large irreducible representation and admits efficient Quantum Fourier Transform (QFT).
 Both these conditions are satisfied by the symmetric group $\mathsf{Sym}_n$ using the generating family by Kassabov~\cite{Kas07} and the QFT algorithm by Beals~\cite{Beals97}.